dilyabareeva/quanda/INFO.md

 We reconstruct the dataset used in [pretraining-tda](https://github.com/PAIR-code/pretraining-tda).
 The dataset consists of:

-- **Prompts:** e.g., `"The capital of France is:"`
+- **Prompts:** e.g., `"The capital of France is: "`
 - **Answers:** e.g., `"Paris"`
 - **Evidence Sentences:** Factual sentences containing the answer.

-The original 5.4k sample dataset from the repository is not accessible (broken link), so we recreated it using the following files:
+The original 5.4k sample dataset from the repository is not accessible ([broken link](https://storage.googleapis.com/tda-resources/2410.17413/public/trex_facts_sample.jsonl)), so we recreated it using the following files:

 - [`trex_retrievals_trak.jsonl`](https://storage.googleapis.com/tda-resources/2410.17413/public/trex_retrievals_trak.jsonl)
 - [`trex_facts.jsonl`](https://storage.googleapis.com/tda-resources/2410.17413/public/trex_facts.jsonl)